 Connect with Family and Friends in an Ad-Free Space

-Here are just a few of the features and capabilities you’ll love and want to take advantage of as you build your network:
+There are many flexible ways in Kinscape to share, invite members, and create content within your communities, making them a powerful alternative to Facebook groups, Pinterest boards, WhatsApp groups, and other networking apps.
+Here are just a few of you’ll love and want to take advantage of as you build your network:

 - No ads, no clickbait, no tracking: Subscription based means that rather than selling your data to the highest bidder through targeted advertisements, you pay a small monthly or annual fee and can take advantage of all of Kinscape’s features without fear of having your data exploited or sold.

 - 100% control of your data: Every feature in Kinscape comes with an option for you to share if, when, how, to whom, and where you choose.
 Just you, no one else decides.
-And because of Kinscape’s commitment to protecting your privacy, you’ll never have to see clickbait, targeted ads, or posts from total strangers.
+And if you feel as though you’re seeing too much of someone else’s content, you can adjust that setting, too.

 - Create communities of any size: Communities in Kinscape can be as small or as large as you like, and you can have as many as you like, but they’re all distinct.
-Family, close friends, knitting circle, soccer team, school alumni, work colleagues—the options are endless and designed to cater to the communities you interact with separately in your daily life.
+Family, close friends, knitting circles, soccer teams, local clubs, school alumni, school records, work colleagues—the options are endless and designed to cater to the communities you interact with separately in your daily life.

 - Create stories and build legacies: There really is no true alternative to the story feature in Kinscape, as it gives you the flexibility to create stories that are as long or as short as you like, and use multiple types of content—photos, video, voice recording, PDFs, and more to tell your story.
 Again, you choose who to share your story with, whether you’d like them to collaborate in building it, and then publish if and when you’re ready.
 You can set the date to publish as well.